 Pregnancy... there is a lot of variation in the experience--some women seem to have easier ones, some seem to have harder ones.
 But either way, it's quite a journey!
 For high sensitive people (HSPs), I think it's safe to say they might be prone to experiencing things more intensely, yet I find that there's not a lot of information or resources out there to support an HSP through all of the ups and downs of a pregnancy.
-I'm currently working on an online workbook to try to fill this void!
-But, in the meantime, I thought I'd share a few highlights/tips.
+I wrote an online workbook to try to fill this void, and from that, I thought I'd share a few highlights/tips.

 These are just a few ideas of many, but hopefully this is helpful and validating!
 I wish you a healthy and enjoyable pregnancy--but also know that even if those adjectives don't fit, that's okay too!

 If you'd like more of this content, check out my Highly Sensitive Pregnancy Workbook!

 Have you ever been told you were “too sensitive”?
 Do you feel things deeply?
 Do you notice noise or visual details perhaps more than most?
 Maybe you sometimes struggle with feeling overwhelmed or drained, especially when you try to keep pace with what the rest of the world seems to be doing.

 There is a trait prevalent in about 20% of our population (and many other animal species!) called high sensitivity (or, in research terms, sensory processing sensitivity).
 It has actually been documented in brain scans--HSPs notice details and process things more deeply than 80% of the world, yet it seems many people still don't know this exists, and some HSPs don't know that this is them!
 I happen to be an HSP myself, and speaking from personal experience and from clients and friends who are also HSPs, learning more about the trait and beginning to honor it can be absolutely life changing--in wonderful and surprising ways.